satyajit-patel/Doc-Chat/README.md

 # PDF Chat Application

-A simple Next.js application that lets you upload a PDF and chat with its content using a Retrieval-Augmented Generation (RAG) pipeline powered by LangChain, Qdrant, and Google Generative AI embeddings.
+A sleek Next.js application that lets you upload a PDF and chat with its content using a Retrieval-Augmented Generation (RAG) pipeline powered by LangChain, Qdrant, and Google Generative AI embeddings.

 ## Features